BU-Spark/ds-boston-bpda-br-census/Team 3 Project Deliverable/Deliverable 1.md

   * Employment Information
   * Income and poverty Status
 * Plot data by state

-  * Marital Status
+  We show an example of plotting the change of Marital Status over years.
+The change of other attributes can also be easily visualized by inputting different parameters.

 ## 3 Answer another key question

 Show the plots and other analysis data with client.

 * Are there variations across states?

   > Yes, the population varies a lot across states in almost every areas.

+* Is there a change in the Brazilian Population over time?

+  > Yes, in almost all states, most of the variables change a lot over time.

 Many more charts can be found under Team 3 Code folder.